OCR4all/OCR4all/README.md

-# OCR4all_Web
+# OCR4all

 [![Build Status](https://travis-ci.org/OCR4all/OCR4all.svg?branch=master)](https://travis-ci.org/OCR4all/OCR4all)

 As suggested by the name one of the main goals of OCR4all is to allow basically any given user to independently perform OCR on a wide variety of historical printings and obtain high quality results with reasonable time expenditure.
-Therefore, OCR4all is explicitly planned even for users with no technical background.

-If you are one of those users (or if you just want to use the tool and are not interested in the code), please go to the [getting started section](https://github.com/OCR4all/getting_started).
+Therefore, **OCR4all is explicitly geared towards users with no technical background.
+If you are one of those users (or if you just want to use the tool and are not interested in the code), please go to the** [getting started project where you will find guides and test data](https://github.com/OCR4all/getting_started).

 ## Getting Started